BrianWill/japanese_vocab/input.md

 1. **Drill only the words that you have encountered recently in listening or reading.**
 2. **For words and kanji with multiple meanings and pronunciations, focus only on the meanings and pronunciations used in the stories.**
-3. **Do not test yourself on the words**: drilling is an opportunity to get systematic repeated exposure, so just seeing and hearing the word with its definition is sufficient.
+3. **Do not 'test' yourself on the words**.
+Drilling is an opportunity to get systematic repeated exposure, so just seeing and hearing words with their definitions is what provides the value.
-4. **Drill an individual word no more than 10-20 times total in your lifetime.** You most likely won't master a word after just 10 to 20 drills, but the goal of vocab drilling should not be to master words but rather to make the words more familiar.
+4. **Drill an individual word no more than 10-20 times total in your lifetime.** You most likely won't master a word after just 10 to 20 drills, but the goal of vocab drilling should not be to *master* words but rather to make the words more *familiar*.

 Real mastery of words only comes through encounters in meaningful context, but by drilling words to a certain level of familiarity, each subsequent individual contextual encounter becomes much more impactful.
 In other words, drilling a word can 'prime' you for when you later encounter it in your listening or reading practice or in the wild.